nextest-rs/nextest/site/src/book/antivirus-gatekeeper.md

 # Windows antivirus and macOS Gatekeeper

-This page covers common performance issues caused by anti-malware software on Windows and macOS.
+This page covers common performance issues caused by anti-malware protections on Windows and macOS.
 These performance issues are not unique to nextest, but [its execution model](how-it-works.md) may exacerbate them.

 > NOTE: If you'd like to contribute screenshots, they would be greatly appreciated!

 ## Windows

-Your antivirus software—usually Windows Security, also known as Microsoft Defender—might interfere with process execution, making your test runs significantly slower.
+Your antivirus software—typically Windows Security, also known as Microsoft Defender—might interfere with process execution, making your test runs significantly slower.
 For optimal performance, exclude the following directories from checks:
 * The directory with all your code in it
 * Your `.cargo\bin` directory, typically within your home directory (see [this Rust issue](https://github.com/rust-lang/cargo/issues/5028)).